vmalnathnambiar/exfilms/README.md

 Once the required prerequisites have been installed, you can now use npm to install ExfilMS from your terminal.

 `$ npm install -g exfilms`

-> _Note: ExfilMS have been tested on Windows, macOS and Linux._

 <br>